eric-ideas/eric-ideas.github.io/_posts/2015-03-15-formatting-and-links.md

 ## Notes
 - If the embedded PDF does not display in your browser, use the download link above.
-- On mobile devices, some browsers may auto-download instead of rendering inline.
+- On mobile devices, some browsers may auto-download instead of showing it inline.